Louisiana Oversize Permits

 Superload: Loads that exceed the specified length, width, or weight restrictions or 232,000 pounds GVVW are considered superloads.

-Louisiana (LA) Escorts/Pilot Cars Information
+Louisiana Escorts/Pilot Cars Information

 Length: If the length is more than 90 feet, required one escort and for load surpassing 125 feet a state’s police escort is needed.